ant-hoang/Eat_Up/README.md

           "id": 1,
           "user_id": 1,
           "title": "Breakfast Special",
+          "origin": "American",
-          "description": "Here are the steps of making this dish", "created_at": "2021-11-19 20:39:36",
+          "description": "This is an original breafkast recipe", "directions": "Here are the steps on how to make this...", "created_at": "2021-11-19 20:39:36",
           "updated_at": "2021-11-19 20:39:36",
           "num_likes": 3,